Updated: Dec 25, 2022

-Ras Abu Galum is an Egyptian national protectorate, about 15 km from Dahab.
+Ras Abu Galum is an Egyptian national protectorate on the Gulf of Aqaba in the Sinai Peninsula, about 15 km from Dahab.
 There’s a small Bedouin settlement on the beach at the edge of the national park, and you can either camp on the beach under the stars or stay in one of the primitive beach huts.

 There’s no electricity and limited running water, but the Bedouins provide fresh and local fare and water for extremely reasonable prices.

 The Blue Lagoon is an even more remote and beautiful beach camp spot, about another 8 km north of Ras Abu Galum.